-Pacific Grove is so closely intertwined with the ocean, it’s no wonder marine wildlife is everywhere!
-Before tourism took the coast by storm, the entire local economy hinged on fish.
+Pacific Grove is so closely intertwined with the ocean; it’s no wonder marine wildlife is everywhere!
+Before tourism took the coast by storm, the local economy hinged on fish.
 You can still see this in the street of historic sardine factories known as Cannery Row, as well as the still-operational Fisherman’s Wharf.
 Local seafood is always in season!

-If you’d rather look at fish than eat them, the most exotic and exciting marine life can be found at the Monterey Bay Aquarium.
+If you’d instead look at fish than eat them, the most exotic and exciting marine life can be found at the Monterey Bay Aquarium.
 I also recommend stopping by Asilomar Beach.
 You can peer into its famous tide pools to get a closer look at crabs, urchins, and sea stars.

 Rock and roll